 #1: Increasing your maximum running speed

-Power training exercises for runners help you apply more force into the ground quickly while you are running, which helps propel your body forward faster.
+They help you apply more force to the ground quickly while running, which helps propel your body forward.

 #2: Improving your ability to accelerate